Ansikka/Ansikka/README.md

 ## About Me

-I'm a coder currently exploring various technologies and enhancing my skills.
+I'm a Full Stack developer also well versed-with AI/ML currently exploring various technologies and enhancing my skills.
 I enjoy working on projects that challenge my creativity and technical abilities.

 ## Skills & Technologies